What we can learn about the Companions' versions from the San'aa manuscripts and ahadith

 Part 1: Background

 The first thing that is necessary is to provide the context for the very first ‘revelation’ offered by almost every Muslim source.
 So, let’s go back to the year 610.
-The following is a very common rendition of the account copied from Islamreligion.com we will see that the first Qur’anic ayas, or verses, flowed out of Muhammad’s initial encounter with the angel Gabriel.
-The angel told him what to say and he said it.
+The following is a very common rendition of the account copied from Islamreligion.com.
+We will see that the first Qur’anic ayas, or verses, flowed out of Muhammad’s initial encounter with the angel Gabriel who told him what to say and he said it.

 It came on a night late in the sacred month of Ramadan, the night known to Muslims as Laylat-ul-Qadr, the ‘Night of Decree.’
 Prophet Muhammad was in solitude in the cave on Mount Hira.
 He was startled by the Angel of Revelation, Gabriel, the same who had come to Mary, the mother of Jesus, who seized him in a close embrace.
 A single word of command burst upon him: ‘Iqra’—‘Read!’
 He said: ‘I am not able to read!’ but the command was issued twice more, each with the same response from the Prophet.
 Finally, he was grasped with overwhelming force by the angel.
 Gabriel released him, and the first ‘recitation’ of the Quran was revealed to him: